saravanakumaran2/Ansible-project/README.md

 - Without this step, you’ll see “Error establishing a database connection” in the browser.

-##  How to Run It in AWX
+##  How to Run It in Ansible

-1. Connect this Git repo in AWX (as a Project)
+1. Connect this Git repo in Ansible (as a Project)
 2. Set up an Inventory with `db` and `web` groups
 3. Add your SSH Credentials
 4. Launch a Job Template using `playbook.yml`
 5. Then manually run the SQL commands above

-## About This Repo

-This is a personal and learning project for using:
-- AWX (Ansible Tower)
-- GitOps-style automation
-- Two-tier WordPress deployment